afarane/ML_Basics/README.md

 [Parsimony Principle ]

+- Don't add unnessory variables if not needed or e is same.

 y = B0 + B1X1 + B2X2 + .... + e

 e is difference between actual and predicted value.